 Williamsport was fortunate to have survived the Civil War relatively unscathed.
-That doesn't mean there wasn't plenty of action in a town and area strategically located along the informal border of the Potomac River dividing the north and the south and a major port along the C & O Canal.
-For most of the Civil War the Union Army vigorously defended the town with encampments.
+That doesn't mean there wasn't plenty of action in a town that lies on the Potomac River dividing line the dividing north and the south.
+As a major port on the C & O Canal, the Union Army vigorously defended the town.
 It was decidedly a town divided in sentiments.

-One of the first actions at Williamsport was the death of 23-year old DeWitt Clinton Rench in June of 1861 on Conococheague Street in front of present day City Hall when Rench, ready to report for duty in the Confederate army with Stonewall Jackson, was shot and killed by those opposed to his views.
-His father, Andrew Rench (b1790) was a major landowner owning 13 farms in Washington County, and over 1,500 acres near Richmond, Va.
-The Rench homeplace is located along today's Shaffer Road, south of Williamsport.
+One of the first actions at Williamsport was the death of 23-year-old DeWitt Clinton Rench in June of 1861 on Conococheague Street in front of present-day City Hall.
+Ready to report for duty in the Confederate army with Stonewall Jackson, Rench was shot and killed by those with opposing views.
+His father, Andrew Rench (b 1790), was a major landowner in the county, owning 13 farms plus 1,500 acres near Richmond, Va.
+The Rench home still stands along Shaffer Road, south of Williamsport.

-The Donnelly farm, located along Falling Water road was the center of action during the Battle of Falling Waters that took place from July 6 to July 16, 1863, after the retreat from Gettysburg.
+The Donnelly farm, located along Falling Water road was at the center of the action during the Battle of Falling Waters from July 6 to July 16, 1863.

 On July 11, Lee entrenched in a line protecting the river crossings at Williamsport and waited for Maj.
 Gen. George G. Meade's Army of the Potomac to advance.
 On July 12, Meade reached the vicinity and probed the Confederate line.
 On July 13, skirmishing was heavy along the lines as Meade positioned his forces for an attack.
 In the meantime, the river fell enough to allow the construction of a new bridge, and Lee's army began crossing the river after dark on the 13th.